 During June 2020, the Company closed two registered direct offerings of shares of its common stock, priced at-the-market under Nasdaq rules, resulting in the issuance of a total of 6,100,000 shares of its common stock for gross proceeds of approximately \$9.6 million, before considering offering costs of approximately \$0.8 million.
 On June 23, 2020, the Company entered into the first Share Purchase Agreement with certain institutional purchasers, pursuant to which the Company agreed to issue and sell to the purchasers, in a registered direct offering, an aggregate of 3,700,000 shares of common stock, par value \$0.01 per share.
 The shares were sold at a negotiated purchase price of \$1.50 per share for aggregate gross proceeds to the Company of approximately \$5.5 million, before deducting offering costs.
-Following the initial registered direct offering, on June 26, 2020, the Company entered into the second Share Purchase Agreement with certain institutional purchasers pursuant to which the Company offered to the purchasers, in a registered direct offering, an aggregate of 2,400,000 shares of common stock, par value \$0.01 per share.
+Following the initial registered direct offering, on June 26, 2020, the Company entered into the second Share Purchase Agreement with certain institutional purchasers pursuant to which the Company offered to the purchase series, in a registered direct offering, an aggregate of 2,400,000 shares of common stock, par value \$0.01 per share.
 The shares were sold at a negotiated purchase price of \$1.72 per share for aggregate gross proceeds to the Company of approximately \$4.1 million, before deducting offering costs.

 During July and August 2020, the Company closed two registered direct offerings of shares of its common stock, priced at-the-market under Nasdaq rules, resulting in the issuance of a total of 4,915,000 shares of its common stock for gross proceeds of approximately \$11.2 million, before considering offering costs of approximately \$0.8 million.
 On July 16, 2020, the Company entered into a Share Purchase Agreement with certain institutional purchasers, pursuant to which the Company agreed to issue and sell to the purchasers, in a registered direct offering, an aggregate of 1,500,000 shares of common stock, par value \$0.01 per share.
 The shares were sold at a negotiated purchase price of \$2.00 per share for aggregate gross proceeds to the Company of \$3.0 million, before deducting offering costs.
-On August 4, 2020, the Company entered into a Share Purchase Agreement with certain institutional purchasers, pursuant to which the Company entered into a Share Purchase Agreement with certain of state and sell to the purchasers, pursuant to which the Company entered into a Share Purchase Agreement with certain institutional purchasers, pursuant to which the Company agreed to issue and sell to the purchasers, in a registered direct offering, an aggregate of 3,415,000 shares of common stock, par value \$0.01 per share.
+On August 4, 2020, the Company entered into a Share Purchase Agreement with certain institutional purchasers, in a registered direct offering, an aggregate of \$3.0 million, before deducting offering costs.
+On August 4, 2020, the Company entered into a Share Purchase Agreement with certain institutional purchasers, pursuant to which the Company agreed to issue and sell to the purchasers, in a registered direct offering, an aggregate of \$3,415,000 shares of common stock, par value \$0.01 per share for aggregate gross proceeds to the Company agreed to issue and sell to the purchasers, in a registered direct offering, an aggregate of \$2,415,000 shares of common stock, par value \$0.01 per share.
 The shares were sold at a negotiated purchase price of \$2.40 per share for aggregate gross proceeds to the Company of \$8.2 million, before deducting offering costs.